skawo/Zelda-64DD-Expansion-Disk-Template/README.md

 This code has been created using the excellent <a href="https://github.com/LuigiBlood/zelda_dawn_dusk">Zelda: Dawn and Dusk</a> mod by Captain Seedy-Eye and LuigiBlood as a guide.

 # Building
-Requires WSL2, Python 3 and make.
+Requires WSL2 (or Linux), Python 3 and make.

 1. Extract the toolchain archives found in tool/gcc.
+Make sure all of the programs in the /linux and /libexec folders have execution permission set (should by default, but...)
-2. Run build.py found in the repository root.
+3. Run build.py found in the repository root.

 Options may be passed to build.sh:
    * "USA", "USA-DEV", "USA-D64", "JPN", "JPN-DEV", "JPN-D64" - Build target